shaha-man/HorstFX-Robot-Palletizer/README.md

 4. The Python client **uploads/starts** the JS program on HorstFX.
 5. The JS code **parses the JSON**, performs **pick → move → place** for each box using an approach strategy, and controls the **vacuum gripper I/O**.

+## Robot Requirement

+For executuion HORST-900 collaborative robot were used.
+Other modesl from fruitocre robots like HORST 700, 800 can be used, but their operations compatiblilies has to be double checked.

 ## Quick Start
 1. Configure connection in `client.py` (URL/IP/port and credentials).
 Prefer environment variables.
 2. Launch: